CONTACT CONCENTREK GROUP

 Imagery is an important tool for conveying information in a memorable and interactive way.
 When people hear information verbally, they're likely to remember only 10% of it three days later; however, if a relevant image is paired with that same information, people can retain up to 65% of the information three days later.

-But, producing quality images can be inefficient in terms of both time and cost.
+But, producing quality images via traditional photography can be inefficient in terms of both time and cost.
 Getting the right lighting in the perfect setting can cause headaches and lots of money and time spent on photographers and staging.
 To help alleviate some of this frustration, many companies have started turning to 3D modeling.

 3D modeling is the process of making a virtual representation of an object from scratch in specialized software like Cinema 4D.
 Architects have been using this method for years to visualize floor plans and the flow of light in a space, and it’s starting to catch on in the marketing and design world.